Don Trout The Artist's History

 Special Arts Group in Burbank, California.

-Following an early retirement, Don was soon involved in
+Following an early retirement, Don was soon involved in a new career, teaching drawing

-and Santa Clarita, California, to classes as well as
+and painting in Glendale and Santa Clarita, California, to classes as well as private

-private students.
-Don maintains a studio at his home
+students.
+Don maintains a studio at his home where he continues to explore the

-acrylics, watercolor, and mixed media paintings in
+possibilities of oils, acrylics, watercolor, and mixed media paintings in particular, utilizing

 Don was one of two artists honored at the 39th Annual Sierra Madre Art Fair.